-Some of these wider issues will be addressed in a proposed referendum this autumn on the constitutional place of women in the home as set out in Article 41.2.
-This article wins my glass slipper award for the whole of the twentieth century: while it appears to recognise the positive contribution of women to the common good, it equates work outside the home for women as the neglect of their duties in the home.
+Some of these wider issues will be addressed in a proposed referendum this autumn on the constitutional place of women in the home as set out in Article 41.2: The State recognises that by her life withing the home This article wins my glass slipper award for the whole of the twentieth century: while it appears to recognise the positive contribution of women to the common good, it equates work outside the home for women as the neglect of their duties in the home.
 You won’t get far up the ladder in those glass slippers.

 I’ve heard this proposed change described as an exercise in futility because it changes nothing in real terms.
 Fifty-one point five per cent of women are already in the workplace and changing the wording of an obsolete article will do nothing to get jobs for the other forty-eight and a half; it won’t change the gender pay gap; it won’t rectify how care work is recognised/not recognised.
 Clearly, it won’t change any of those things in and of itself, but it will change the culture in which they exist.
 Seemingly anodyne constitutional changes can have radical and sometimes unexpected results.
 The Thirty-First Amendment redefining children’s rights, for instance, had an important effect on the status of fathers in child custody cases.
 Traditionally, custody has often been awarded to mothers by default as the ‘natural parent’.
 A constitutional requirement that the interests of the child be the primary consideration, however, has highlighted the right of children to enjoy access to both parents, resulting in, at least anecdotally, an increase in shared-parenting agreements in place of sole-custody orders from the Courts.